gdusbabek/collene/README.md

 ### Questions that might help me figure a few things out.

-1. When does a doc get its id.
+1. When does a doc get its id?.
 Could I store that in some other place to have quicker document retrieval?

 ### Things I haven't thought too deeply about, but may be a problem.